-State legislatures in U.S. poised to act on abortion rights
+State legislatures in US poised to act on abortion rights

 “There’s a lot of support for this in the legislature,” said Lucy Leriche of Planned Parenthood of Northern New England.
 “I think the reason seems pretty clear to me at the moment.
 We’ve had this right for almost a half a century to reproductive liberty, and people don’t want to see us go backwards.”

-Associated Press writers John Hannah in Topeka, Kansas; Steve LeBlanc in Boston; and Holly Ramer in Concord, New Hampshire, contributed to this report.
+Associated Press writers John Hanna in Topeka, Kansas; Steve LeBlanc in Boston; and Holly Ramer in Concord, New Hampshire, contributed to this report.